Rtarun3606k/SIH_Prototype_public/README.md

 - Frontend Activation:
   - Navigate to the frontend directory: `cd prototype/frontend`
   - Install dependencies: `npm install`
-  - Start the frontend development server: `npm start`
+  - Start the frontend development server: `npm run dev`

 Remember to activate the backend before starting the frontend to ensure proper functionality.